makersacademy/airport_challenge/README.md

 # Airport.rb

   Contains main body of the program.
-A new instance of the Airport class is initialized with a random weather condition (stormy or not), and a default capacity of 5 planes.
+A new instance of the Airport class is initialized with a random weather condition (stormy or sunny), and a default capacity of 5 planes.

   Users can check the status of a plane by calling the #status(plane) method:
       e.g. airport.status plane1 #=> Landed / In the air

   Planes can be landed and taken off with the #landed(plane) and #take_off(plane) methods.

+  #report_weather returns "It is sunny." or "It is stormy." depending on weather conditions.

+  #check_new_weather sets the weather randomly to sunny or stormy and reports the new weather.

   Private methods:
    # remove_from_airport used to remove taken off planes from the airport's @planes array.
-   # bad_weather? stops a plane from taking off or landing during a storm.
+   # bad_weather_landing? & bad_weather_taking_off? stop a plane from taking off or landing during a storm.
    # full? stops a plane from landing if the aiport is at maximum capacity.

 # Plane.rb